mccreath/isitup-for-slack/docs/TUTORIAL.md

 * 	Accept the results returned by isitup and decide what to do with them.
 * 	Format the results into a proper JSON payload for the incoming webhook
 * 	Return the results to the person who used the slash command

+## What you'll need:

+*	A plain text editor.
+If you want a free one, I recommend TextWrangler for Mac (http://barebones.com/products/textwrangler/) or Notepad++ for Windows (http://notepad-plus-plus.org/)
+*	A hosting account running PHP 5 and cURL where you can put the script we're going to write.
+Pretty much any shared hosting account in the world should work for this.
+*	A Slack account (a free one is fine)

 ## What we'll be using